thebadking/animationrender/README.md

 Tested on macOS, Windows and Linux
-Disabling the Notification check will enable output to console Its not possible to interrupt the render process and thats why it saves the blender file before starting, if you want to interrupt the process you will have to force close blender.
+Disabling the Notification check will enable output to console Its not possible to interrupt the render process and thats why it saves the blender file before starting(option), if you want to interrupt the process you will have to force close blender.

 IMPORTANT NOTICE FOR MAC:
 installing the addon on mac should be done manually as the decomression method from blender destroys a binary necessary for notification.